 Fear is often irrational and completely blown out of proportion.
 It’s one of those moments that, we dread doing, but then wonder why we were ever worried in the first place.

-Getting help from trained, licensed mental health professionals could be the best option for you.
+Getting help from trained, licensed mental health professionals is likely the best option for you.

 These will know the best ways to relieve your symptoms, and can also effectively identify some of the causes.